-This guy looks happy doing what he's doing.
+This guy looks happy treading water.
 If you're in sales, you're better off throwing yourself into the deep end.

 There are two types of sales person:

 The second type is the stop-gapper - someone who sees sales as somewhere to be while they sort out what they really want to do.
 This means that this person is never really engaged with the role.
 Leading to a few years of almost complete misery, punctuated by the occasional sale. (see picture left).